• Skip to primary navigation

 3. Don’t panic.

-The wrong thing to do is spend a large amount of time on a hard question.
+The wrong thing to do is spend a lot of time on a hard question.
 If the answer does not present itself, move on to the next one.
 You can always come back to the difficult questions later.

-It’s important that you stay calm and keep your nerves under control.
-Accepting that you are probably not going to get all of the questions correct might help you to control your nerves and timing on test day!
+You must stay calm and keep your nerves under control.
+Accepting that you are probably not going to get all the questions correct might help you control your nerves and timing on test day!

 4. It’s really a vocabulary test.

 In many ways, IELTS Reading is more of a vocabulary test than a reading test.
 The reason is that you need a wide range of vocabulary to understand the passages of text given to you.
-You must also have an awareness of synonyms and paraphrasing if you wish to identify the information required to answer the questions correctly.
+You must also be aware of synonyms and paraphrasing if you wish to identify the information required to answer the questions correctly.

 5. Don’t expect to understand every word.

-If you don’t understand a word in the test, you should look at the words and sentences around it for clues as to its meaning.
+If you don’t understand a word in the test, you should look at the words and sentences around it for clues about its meaning.
 Alternatively, you can move on and forget about it.

 For more help with improving your reading skills, click the image below to join my free IELTS Reading challenge: